poseidon4o/tic-tac-toe/README.md

 ## TODO
  * Add logging - alot of it!
  * Fix minmax algorithim, it is ugly and inefficient - all possible boards can be precomputed and level can be simulated with random chance.

+## Notex
+ * There are two clients interfaces in the server so we can have very simple frontend client and support some other tools.
+This allows practically any application to talk to the server.
+ * All computations across the server and the AI client(s) are simple enough to be done in one thread, however if you launch high enough ai clients from one instance then they will wait for each other.
+Same goes for the server - under high load delays are expected.